-Since the time I speak (Air Asia here, Air Asia by then), this time it's done!
-I finally tested the brand new Air Asia X line, from Paris to Kuala Lumpur.
+Since the time I've been talking about it (Air Asia here, Air Asia by then), this time, it's done!
+I finally tested the brand new Air Asia X route, from Paris to Kuala Lumpur.
 The route was launched by the Malaysian lowcost airline in February 2011.

-As I already wrote in other posts, Air Asia is probably the company that I have most often stolen, because it allows to circulate everywhere in Southeast Asia, for cheap.
-The lowcost is good...
+As I have written in other posts, Air Asia is probably the airline I flew the most often, because it allows to fly everywhere in South-East Asia, for cheap.
+Low cost is good...

-But flying 12 hours on this brand new long-haul route from Paris, stamped "X", is a different matter.
-So I boarded the plane this Sunday, July 3rd, wondering a few questions...
+But to fly 12 hours on this brand new long-haul route from Paris, stamped "X", is another matter.
+So I boarded the plane this Sunday, July 3rd, asking myself a few questions...

-I was afraid of being a little cramped and finally, I'm fine.
-I did not measure the spacing between the seats, but they seemed comparable to any other airplane seats.
+I was worried about being a little cramped and in the end, it was fine.
+I didn't measure the spacing between the seats, but they seemed comparable to any other airplane seat.

-The plane looked new or almost.
-A red and white Airbus, with the colors of the company.
+The plane looked new, or almost new.
+A red and white Airbus, in the company's colors.

-Two pigeons perched on the cockpit while I waited in the departure lounge.
+Two pigeons perched on the cockpit, while I was waiting in the boarding room.
 It seemed like a good omen for the trip...

-For extra services, you have to pay: this is the principle of lowcost companies.
-So I had bought my meals in advance, as well as my comfort kit and excess luggage.
+For the extra services, you have to pay: it's the principle of the lowcost companies.
+So I bought my meals in advance, as well as my "comfort kit" and the extra luggage.

 The "comfort kit" consists of a red cover containing a blanket, an airbag and an eye mask.
 You can keep everything afterwards, but I didn't bother with that...

-Can't load me up any more.
-As for the extra kilos, with my diving equipment and all my underwater photo equipment, I now put in the hold...
+Impossible to load more.
+As for the extra kilos, with my diving equipment and all my bardas for underwater photography, I now put in the hold...
 27kg!

-Meal-wise, the portions aren't huge, but it was enough for me.
-I think I was right to opt for the Asian menu, with a little spicy rice, as I like it.
-The "Western" trays from my neighbours seemed much less appetizing.
+As for the food, the portions are not huge, but it was enough for me.
+I think I was right to choose the Asian menu, with a little spicy rice, as I like.
+The "western" dishes of my neighbors seemed to me much less appetizing.

-The prepaid meal is divided into two services: a tray with a small bottle of water is served shortly after take-off and another one three hours before landing.
-If you want extra stuff, you have to buy it when the hostesses pass by with their trolley.
+The prepaid meal is divided into two services: you get a tray with a small bottle of water a little after takeoff, then another one three hours before landing.
+If you want some extra stuff, you have to buy it when the hostesses pass by with their carts.

 I refrained from renting a small screen to watch movies, really not essential, saw the turnips on the program, even to kill time.

-The thing I missed, in fact, were the famous flight parameters that most regular airlines broadcast on their long-haul screens: altitude, elapsed time, country overflown, local time at destination, etc.
+The thing I missed, in fact, is the famous flight parameters that most regular airlines display on their long-haul screens: altitude, elapsed time, countries flown over, local time at destination, etc.

-The paid options I took cost me, all taxes included, 100€ (50€ for the outward journey, 50€ for the return).
-Amount to be added to the 287€ of the initial return ticket.
+The paid options I took cost me, all taxes included, 100€ (50€ on the outbound trip, 50€ on the return trip).
+This amount should be added to the 287€ of the initial round trip ticket.
 Total: 387€.

-Price more than correct, in my humble opinion, to reach Asia...
-I managed to get this ticket at a low price in November, during the great launch promo.
+Fare more than correct, in my humble opinion, to reach Asia...
+I had managed to get this ticket at a low price in November, during the great launch promo.

-Since then, I've looked at the rates on the Air Asia website.
-And frankly, excluding promo, they are not much more interesting than that may offer some regular companies, very competitive destinations like Bangkok, Kuala Lumpur, Singapore...
+Since then, I have looked at the fares on the Air Asia website.
+And, frankly, except for promotions, they are not much more interesting than what some regular airlines can offer, very competitive on destinations like Bangkok, Kuala Lumpur, Singapore...

 All the same, Air Asia X offers a Premium class which is worth it: there, you have a real bed to spend the 12 hours of flight time comfortably, almost all services, and the fare remains accessible, compared to the seats in First or Business Class of regular airlines.

-At check-in, I jealousy of a group of young people who went to ask their backpacks at the counter of the Premium ...
-Small guys who had to get their seat at the famous promo of November, I Assumed.
+At the check-in, I was a little envious of a bunch of young people who went to put their backpacks at the Premium counter...
+Lucky kids who must have managed to get their seat during the famous November promo, I guess.

-I only went to the airport LCCT from Kuala Lumpur.
-To embark immediately, on another flight, Air Asia Indonesia, this time.
-Cape on Denpasar (Bali).
+I only passed through the airport LCCT from Kuala Lumpur.
+To board immediately, on another flight, this time of Air Asia Indonesia.
+Heading for Denpasar (Bali).
 Short trip of less than 3 hours.

-Bali, I only stayed one night.
+Bali, I stayed there only one night.
 In a very charming hotel that I recommend, the Bali Hotel Pearl.
 A French-run resort with a small pool and a pretty quiet garden, ideally located on the edge of Legian and Kuta, just steps from the beach.

-We are obviously not in tariffs backpackersbut the place remains affordable.
-Ideal to recover from the shift and the fatigue of the journey when arriving...
+We are obviously not in the business of rates backpackersBut the place is still affordable.
+Ideal to recover from the jet lag and the tiredness of the trip when arriving...

 I took another plane the next morning.
 Batavia Airthis time.
-A domestic Indonesian company, no longer on the famous "black list" of companies considered dubious ...
-Nevertheless, the plane was very old and the pilot too daring for my taste.
+A domestic Indonesian company, which is no longer on the famous "black list" of companies considered dubious ...
+Nevertheless, the plane was quite old and the pilot too daring for my taste.
 Anyway, I arrived at my destination.

 AT Flores.
 Still in Indonesia.
-A long island, east of Bali, after Lombok and Sumbawa, for those who know it.
-Flores is part of what is called "the little islands of the Sound".
+A long island, east of Bali, after Lombok and Sumbawa, for those who know.
+Flores is part of what is called "the small islands of the Sunda".

-I am enjoying my first "lazing around and diving" stage, not far from the town of Maumere.
-I'll say more in a future post, if I manage to reconnect...
+I enjoy my first step "farniente and diving", not far from the city of Maumere.
+I will say more in a next post, if I manage to reconnect...

 Here, wifi is capricious and power cuts are frequent!